Will-Hellinger/snykey/docs/getting-started/installation.md

 Copy .env_example to .env and fill in your secrets and environment-specific values.
 Adjust any configuration in configs/ if needed.

-## 3. Run the Setup Script
+## 3. Run the Setup Scripts
-The setup script will:
+The setup scripts will:

 * Create required directories and volume mounts
 * Copy configuration files for OpenBao and Redis
 * Generate self-signed certificates for local development

+Run: `python3 ./scripts/setup.py`
-Run: `sh /scripts/setup.sh`
+Run: `python3 ./scripts/genreate_certs.py`

 ## 4. Start the Stack
 Start all services with Docker Compose: